tomconnolly94/media_grab_webapp/README.md

 ## Tests

 Backend tests are located in the `flask-container/server/test/` directory, and the unit tests inside the `test/unit_test` directory.
-Run the tests from the `flask-container/server` directory with this command: `python -m unittest discover -v -s .` after
+Run the tests from the `flask-container/server` directory with this command: `python -m unittest discover -v -s .` after creating and activating a development virtualenv (dependencies are held in `flask-container/requirements-dev.txt`)

 ## Licence